 To take out an equity release plan, you must get reliable financial advice.
 However, the costs for this can differ dramatically.

 The advice process comprises a deep dive into the equity release market, providing you with proper advice and finally processing your application.

 With a reliable equity release provider, this can cost you from £900 to about £2000.

 2. The Plan Providers

 Like other mortgages, equity provider may charge you an application fee to settle their set-up and legal expenses while they help you plan for a lifetime mortgage.

 These can vary from about £100 to £995, and you can opt to either pay it from your equity release capital or add it to your loan.
 However, if you include it to your credit, you should keep in mind that it will accrue compound interest.

 3. The Survey/Property Valuation

 Property valuation fees will be on the charging rooster.
-Your plan provider needs an independent survey and property valuation for two reasons:
+Your provider needs to do its own survey and property valuation for two reasons:

 First, it’s to have a current market value for your estate (based on the current sale price of a home), so that he/she can calculate how much you can borrow.

 Secondly, your estate must be in pristine condition.
 If it isn’t, then the provider is obliged to decline, or insist that you have essential repairs carried out, either pre or post-plan completion.

 Surveyor valuation are dependent on the estimated value of the property.
 However, you can find lenders who can offer you a free valuation.
-It all depends on your initial agreement with your plan provider.
+Make an agreement with your plan provider.

 4. The Solicitors

-According to the Equity Release Council (ERC), your solicitor must be independent to your plan provider’s solicitor, and you must have at least one face-to-face meeting with him/her.
+According to the Equity Release Council (ERC), your solicitor must be independent to your plan provider’s and you must have at least one face-to-face meeting with him/her.

 This is your choice, and they can be from £600+VAT (plus disbursements) to about £1000.